Camp Arrowhead (Tuxedo, North Carolina)

 Camp Arrowhead, also known as Camp Glen Arden after 1972, is a historic summer camp and national historic district located near Tuxedo, Henderson County, North Carolina.
 It was established in 1919 by the Green River Manufacturing Company as a recreational facility, and became a boy's summer camp in 1937.
-The district encompasses 18 contributing buildings, 1 contributing site, and 5 contributing structures.
+The district encompasses 18 contributing buildings, one contributing site, and five contributing structures.
 Notable Rustic Revival style contributing buildings include the Recreation Hall/Gymnasium (#1919; alterations 1941; ca. 1940s); the group of log cabins dating from the original use of the camp by the Green River Manufacturing Company (1919); Ramshackle Cabin (1937); the Dining Hall/Kitchen (1941; alterations c.
 1946); Mansion Cabin (c.
 1946); and the Horse Barn (1953).

 It was listed on the National Register of Historic Places in 2005.

+In 1990, Camp Glen Arden took over the historic property, and the Bell Family moved Camp Arrowhead to a 200 acre location 1 mile into the woods.

+Present-day camp

+The new camp property continues to operate as a private summer camp under the name Camp Arrowhead for Boys, a boys-only overnight camp located on Cabin Creek Road near Tuxedo/Zirconia in the Blue Ridge Mountains of North Carolina.
+The modern camp operates as a boys-only residential program where campers participate in traditional camp activities and outdoor trips, and it includes a one-week "Maker Camp" session for older boys that emphasizes hands-on creative projects and skills.

+Camp Arrowhead for Boys is owned and directed by Max and Alli King, with John Bates serving as co-owner and staffing director.
+The camp markets itself as a screen-free environment focused on confidence, leadership, outdoor adventure, and creative, hands-on learning.